-In addition to this workshop, the Commission invites stakeholders to make written submissions on the matters covered in this Draft Report, AEMO’s advice, and discussions arising from the stakeholder workshop.
-Stakeholders have the opportunity to provide information, raise matters, and provide any research and analysis to inform the Commission’s decision-making processes.
+In addition, the Commission invites written submissions from all stakeholders and other interested parties on the matters covered in this Draft Report, AEMO's advice, and the discussions arising from the stakeholder workshop.
+Stakeholders now have the opportunity to provide any further information, or raise matters, or provide any research and analysis to assist and inform the Commission's decision-making processes.

 Electricity generation licence conditions Inquiry – interim AEMO advice

 The Commission is conducting an Inquiry into the additional technical licence conditions that it has applied to wind and other inverter-connected generation plant in South Australia since 2004.
 The Inquiry is looking to determine whether or not the conditions continue to be required and, if so, what form they should take given the power system, technological and market changes which have occurred since the conditions were last reviewed by the Commission in 2010.